gen-ass/brain-refresh/README.md

 # Scoring

-- After 20 moves you lose the third thumb
+- After Infinite moves you don't lose the third thumb
-- After 17 moves you lose the second thumb
+- After 16 moves you lose the second thumb
-- After 13 moves you lose the first thumb
+- After 14 moves you lose the first thumb

 # Features